OpenPecha/pecha-tool-translation-editor/README.md

 Track changes and sync annotations across versions using the STAM (Stand-off Text Annotation Model)

-This is the second version of the existing Pecha toolkit, redesigned for better performance, usability, and collaborative workflows.
+This is the second version of the existing Buddhistai Translation Tool, redesigned for better performance, usability, and collaborative workflows.

 ## Features